 In determining what is ‘fair’ the court will consider all the factors of your marriage and all the assets which exist.
 The court has a specific list of factors it will refer to, contained in Section 25 of the Matrimonial Causes Act 1973.
 Our divorce solicitors will explain to you which elements will be most relevant to you.
 Each case is different and not all of the orders listed above may be needed by you.

 The courts expect both parties to ‘play fair’ and if this is not the case, in financial matters, the court will step in to set aside a particular transaction or perhaps freeze assets.

 Sometimes it is not possible to reach an agreement with your spouse and if this is the case, the court will become actively involved.
 Ultimately, a Judge will decide how your assets will be divided if you cannot do so.
 For most people, an agreement can be negotiated without court hearings taking place.

-Our divorce solicitors will discuss with you and agree a strategy whether that be mediation, collaborative law, arbitration or lawyer-to-lawyer negotiations.
+Our divorce solicitors will discuss with you and agree a strategy whether that be collaborative law, arbitration, lawyer-to-lawyer negotiations or mediation.